baggachipz/dumb-musings/src/blog/posts/the-case-for-rivian.md

 ## What success means

 So, let's assume they're able to make it through the production ramp.
 What does that mean for their stock?
-Tesla experienced, at its highest, about a 2000% increase once they had proven they could produce and sell at scale.
+Tesla experienced, at its highest, about a 2500% increase from their plan announcement until they had proven they could produce and sell at scale.
 A 1000% increase for Rivian puts the share price at $110. a 500% increase puts it at $60.
 Conservatively, one stands to do very well if they invest now and wait a couple years, assuming Rivian can ramp production.
 If they can't, the stock goes to 0.
 Therefore, I see way more upside than downside.
 It's definitely a gamble, but an educated one.
 History does not repeat, but it certainly rhymes.
 EVs are absolutely the future, and there is plenty of room for more than one successful brand.
 Rivian isn't dependent on constant carrots-on-sticks to keep their share price up.
 The proof will be in the production, and I'd love to see Rivian succeed, both personally and financially.

 ## Disclaimers
 I'm not a financial advisor, or accountant, or anything with letters after my name.
 I'm only a financial advisor to myself.
 I believe in Rivian's future for the reasons outlined above, and invested some of my TSLA gains in RIVN.